SoftwareSandbox/coderetreat-kotlin/motelroom.md

 After a while there was a secondary countdown that added another condition: if the "room-timer" did not go off within the next 15 minutes, the room that pressed the button the least amount of times would open.

 ## Simplified rules
-* [ ] Given 2 rooms, Room 1 and Room 2
+Given 2 rooms, Room 1 and Room 2

-* [ ] When Room 1 presses the button, Room 1's timer starts.
+* [ ] When Room 1 presses the button, then the timer that will make Room 1 win is started.
-* [ ] When Room 2 presses button then Room 1’s timer is reset.
+* [ ] When Room 2 presses the button, then the timer that will make Room 1 win is reset and stopped.
-* [ ] When Room 1 presses button then Room 2’s timer is reset.
+* [ ] When Room 1 presses the button, then the timer that will make Room 2 win is reset and stopped.
 * [ ] When Room 1’s timer is up, then Room 1 wins.
 * [ ] When Room 2’s timer is up, then Room 2 wins.